Improve Your Game to Attract More Players

 Depth can be one of the most challenging parts of game design, and focuses on what the gameplay experience will be like for a player who plays for a long time.

-Some depth can take the form of a well-developed game world, with background stories that are conveyed throughout, with dialogues or environment clues.
+Some depth can take the form of a well-developed game world, with background stories that are conveyed throughout, with dialogs or environment clues.
 However, the aspect that keeps players likely to return is the ability to set goals in your game.

 Possible goals are important information to communicate, and many games succeed by having different types of goals that attract different types of players.